NEW FEATURE:

 both sides and a closeup of a set of planks

-turning block and bowl blank
+turning blocks and bowl blank

 color in this plank seems WAY too deep a brown --- I've never seen butternut have a chocolate color like this.